kcoop/generator-assets/README.md

-## Image Asset Generation Plug-in for Generator (with Android dp support)
+## Image Asset Generation Plug-in for Generator (with iOS Image Sets and Android dp support)

 This fork adds support for:
  - the Android "dp" unit, i.e. it creates images for different screen densities in the corresponding "drawable-" directories.